Ask, and you shall receive…

 What reason could one person have to buy so many copies of your book?

-There could be any number of reasons why this is the case — and the possibilities are only limited by your own strategery and imagination.
+There could be any number of reasons, actually — and the possibilities are only limited by your own strategy and imagination.

 - The reader wants to support your book launch in a big way.

 - The reader has their own large audience who would find your book immensely valuable.

 The first two are the most common, while the third is the most sought after but most difficult to find and close.